eloquenza/VisHub/README.md

 The graph network shows a selected subset of users on GitHub as vertices (the labels are their account name) that have starred atleast 10 repositories, the edges represent mutual follower relationships between them.

-A user can interact with the graph as follows:
+A user can interact with the graph as follows.
+Some operations behave differently based on the selected graph representation, please see below this list for more.

 * Panning to navigate the graph by pressing the left mouse button down and moving it around
 * Zoom in/out by control + mouse wheel: